ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Trinity Valley Community College Housing Expenses, Fees, and More
+Trinity Valley Community College Living Expenses, Fees, and More

-House and Food Costs at Trinity Valley Community College
+Room and Board Costs at Trinity Valley Community College

-Cost of Books at Trinity Valley Community College
+How Much Do Books Cost at Trinity Valley Community College?

 Annual Fees

-Keep in mind, there could also be optional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Many schools offer resources for students who may struggle to participate because of cost can get help covering these fees.
+Keep in mind, there could also be other costs associated with participating in certain activities, like Greek Life, or playing on an intramural sports team.
+Most colleges offer resources so that those who may struggle to participate because of cost can get help covering these fees.

 Planes, Trains, and Automobiles: Transportation costs at Trinity Valley Community College

-The total cost of getting around in college depends on a few key factors.
+The cost of getting around in college depends on a few key factors.
 Will you take a subway, car or an airplane to get to school?
 Will you need to pay to park on-campus?
-Is the campus small enough that you can easily walk from class-to-class??
-Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
-All of these questions can drastically impact your transportation budget.
-Keeping in mind, first-year students are allowed to park a car on campus.
+Is the campus walkable?
+Do you own a car, or will you need to use busses, subways, or other modes of transportation?
+All of these questions can drastically impact your estimated cost of transportation.
+At Trinity Valley Community College, freshman are allowed to park on campus.

-The location of a college or university can also have a big effect on your transportation budget.
+The location of a college or university can also have a big effect on the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in an urban area may be expensive, but there may be more trains, busses and affordable flights to actually get to school.
-Trinity Valley Community Collegeis located in a rural setting in Texas, near Dallas-Fort Worth.
+On the other hand transportation in a city is often pricey, but there may be more buses, trains or affordable flights to actually get to school.
+Trinity Valley Community Collegeis in a rural area in Texas, near Dallas-Fort Worth.

 Other Costs